Lancia Delta: Saab-Lancia 600

 The Saab-Lancia 600 is a rebadged Lancia Delta, sold by Saab in Northern Europe after a deal with Lancia.

 The deal was a part of the 1980s co-operation between the Swedish car manufacturer Saab and the Italian Fiat Group, which includes Lancia and Alfa Romeo in addition to Fiat.
 The partnership also resulted in the Type 4 project, which provided the common platforms for the Saab 9000, the Lancia Thema, the Fiat Croma and the Alfa Romeo 164.

 The 600 was developed because Saab did not have the finances to support the production of entirely new models and looked to other companies in order to replace the compact 96 in their lineup.

 The first years it was sold as GLS and the exclusive GLE, but due to poor sales because of the high price the GLE-model did not last long.
 The 600 was offered only with the 1.5-litre engine that had 85 PS, connected to a five-speed manual gearbox.

 The Saab-Lancia 600 was designed by Giorgetto Giugiaro and, in common with the company's other models, was a front-wheel drive and a hatchback, with a rallying pedigree.
 The Saab-Lancia 600 version was sold only in Sweden, Finland, and Norway.
 The last cars were sold in early 1987; Saab then stopped importing Lancias to Sweden and the local Fiat importer took over from 1 January 1988.

-Due to the harsh weather conditions of northern Europe, Saab developed their own heater, one of a few minor modification from the Lancia design.
+Due to the harsh weather conditions of northern Europe, Saab developed their own heater and made changes to the rust protection, one of a few minor modification from the Lancia design.
 The 600 also received thermostatically controlled intake air preheating and a semi-automatic choke.
+Nonetheless, the 600 experienced severe and well publicized rust problems in Scandinavia and removed many cars from the road.
+Rust problems also shortened the service life of the few 600s briefly operated by the Swedish Police.

 The car is very rare today.
 In 2012, of the 6,419 Saab-Lancias that were produced for the Swedish market, only 159 survived and only 12 were on the road.